R0mbertus/StructZone/README.md

 ## Dependencies & Environment

-For the best experience, run the docker container using `docker compose up`.
+For the best experience, run the docker container using `podman/docker compose up`.
 If you instead want to run the project locally, install the dependencies listed in the [Dockerfile](./docker/Dockerfile).

+Additionally, make sure there's an install of SPEC CPU2017 present on your system, and set the environment variable `$SPEC_ROOT` to the root of the install directory.

 ### Commits